PERIPLEX SPI

 How to interact with the generated SPI’s ?

-The Periplex platform dynamically exposes SPI controllers as spidev
+The Periplex platform dynamically exposes SPI controllers as spidev devices, which can be accessed via paths like:

 /dev/spidev1.0